Masterlimit360/MasChat-App/MasChat-main/README.md

 ## 🎉 **Ready to Build the Future?**

 MasChat combines the best of social media with the power of Web3 blockchain technology.
-Start building the future of decentralized social networking today!
+Perfect for hackathons - get started in minutes and build amazing features!

 **Get started with:** `npm install && npm start`

+**Enable blockchain when ready:** `npm run deploy:amoy`

 ---

 *Built with ❤️ using React Native, Spring Boot, and Web3 technologies*

+*Perfect for Web3 Hackathons - Get running in 5 minutes! 🚀*